SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0433 GMT

 -------------------------------------

-The benchmark 5-year swap rate down 2 bps at 7.88 percent while the 1-year rate was down 3 bps at 8.34 percent.
+The benchmark five-year swap rate up 1 bp at 8.01 percent, while the one-year rate was down 1 bp at 8.43 percent.

 CALL MONEY